rwbl/web-app-site-control/flows/README.md

-The Node-RED flows by group.
+The Node-RED flows by function.
+Included are also various subflows.